What Is Whisker Fatigue In Cats?

 Outside of these changes, there isn’t much more you can do.
 If these fixes don’t improve your cat’s behavior or eating, then consider contacting a vet.

-Kittens and Whisker Fatigue
+Can Kittens Get Whisker Fatigue

 Like adult cats, kittens can experience whisker fatigue.
 To prevent whisker fatigue from happening and to help a kitten with whisker fatigue, try to be more gentle with your kitten.
 Aside from touching their whiskers, give your kitten space to relax and feel better.